 - Whenever a new file is uploaded, a synchronization is initiated to Dynamic Yield within a few minutes.

 Managing User Email Feeds

-Once it has been synchronized, you can view in the Data Feeds list (Assets › Data Feeds).
-You can view the synchronization status including any errors, and view details about the S3 storage and credentials by clicking Feed Source Details.
+After creating the feed, you will see it in the Data Feeds list (Assets › Data Feeds).
+You can view the sync status including any errors, and view details about the S3 storage and credentials by clicking Feed Source Details.
 Each user can only generate the credentials two times for security reasons (imposed by AWS) so write them down in a secure location.
-If you already generated credentials two times and need to generate them again, please open a support ticket.
+If you already generated credentials twice, and need to generate them again, please contact Support.

 Only valid email addresses are ingested (strings with "@" in the middle).
 Due to privacy restrictions, Dynamic Yield cannot display the contents of the file, nor which emails were not ingested.